MarcelKoeberlin/knowledge/src/site/notes/Signals and Systems.md

 Thus, $H(i \omega)$ is a rational function (a ratio of polynomials in $i \omega$), commonly referred to as the frequency response of the system.

+---
+>[!DANGER] Work in progress from here on
+>Expect low quality and strange formatting

 # 5 The discrete-time Fourier transform
 [[Books/Electrical Engineering and Signal Processing/Oppenheim,Willsky_Signals and Systems.pdf#page=389&selection=2,0,8,9|🔗]]